Lobuche Peak Climbing - 17 Days

 • Overnight stay at your hotel

-Traveler’s note: The airport is just a few minutes away from Thamel, the main touristic area of Kathmandu, where most of the hotels, souvenir shops, and restaurants are located.
+Traveller’s note: The airport is just a few minutes away from Thamel, the main touristic area of Kathmandu, where most of the hotels, souvenir shops, and restaurants are located.
 Try out the Nepalese MoMo, a traditional dumpling and a staple of Nepalese Cuisine!

 Altitude: 1350 m